CircusGames/Last_Resort/README.md

 Instructions:

+   * Use keyboard keys:
-   * Use keyboard keys w,a,s,d to move player ship up,left,down and right.
+      * W,a,s,d to move player ship up,left,down and right.
+	  * Left Shift to lock/unlock Unity.
+	  * Space to shot simple beam.
-   * Use keyboard key return to switch game scenes.
+	  * Return to switch game scenes.

+***

+### changelog v0.3

+   * Added moduleParticles:
+      * modified to accept, speed, life, and sourceAnimation.
+	  * SourceAnimation is used to link pointer of structure particles to animation.
+	  * SourceAnimation is created to coexist with animations dynamic memory destructor.
+   * Splitted ModuleScene into two separated modules, gameTitle and teamLogo:
+      * gameTitle now have full animations and logic.
+   * Added Player Unity Module:
+      * Contains the logic and animations of the basic weapon of the game, the unity.
+	  * Full linear and diagonals moves respect the player position.
+	  * Links correctly the flow of the Unity animation itself.
+	  * NOT CONTEMPLED YET: diagonals of the unity animation itself (where it's pointing with diagonal press).
+   * Adapted ModuleAudio to accept the load, severals options to play, and unload FX.

 ***